jido/Arcadam/README.md

 If the attribute starts with a dot "." and a stylesheet is defined, the specified style class is applied.

-Some attributes, such as the style class attribute, can be used in the middle of the text by highlighting the part of the text they apply to.
+Some attributes, such as the style class attribute, can be used in the middle of text by highlighting the part of the text they apply to.

 Example: